KiberJi/KiberJi.github.io/_pages/about.md

   - /about.html
 ---

-I'm pursuing a Ph.D. in Energy and Climate Economics at [Center for Energy & Environmental Policy Research, Beijing Institute of Technology.
-(CEEP, BIT)](https://ceep.bit.edu.cn/) .
+I'm pursuing a Ph.D. in Energy and Climate Economics at Center for Energy & Environmental Policy Research, Beijing Institute of Technology [(CEEP, BIT)](https://ceep.bit.edu.cn/).
 My research interests include the economics of climate change and economic growth, with a particular focus on Integrated Assessment Models (IAMs).

 I welcome collaboration and academic exchange with researchers who share similar interests.